My Son (song): Recording

 After hearing the track, Bradley replied, "Jan, you've got to record this...it's your masterpiece."
 Bradley arranged for its official recording session to take place.
-However, upon going into the studio, Howard had trouble singing it.
+Yet Howard had trouble avoiding her emotions as she began to record it.
 "I tried to put it down on tape, but I couldn't get through it without crying," she said in 2003.
 Bradley noticed that Howard was becoming emotional while recording and offered a proposition.
 "Tell you what, if you can get through it once, we'll take it, okay?"
-Howard agreed and she was able to sing the song one time in the studio.
-The official recording session took place on October 4, 1968 at Bradley's Barn, a studio owned by Bradley himself.
-It was located in Nashville, Tennessee.
-Three additional tracks were cut in the same session, which later appeared on Howard's 1969 studio album.
-After she left the recording studio, Howard acquired a seven-inch tape with the song on it.
-She then sent the tape her son Jimmy in Vietnam.
+She agreed and she was able to sing the song one time in the studio.
+The official recording session took place on October 4, 1968 at Bradley's Barn, a studio located in Mount Juliet, Tennessee and owned by Bradley himself.
+Three additional tracks were cut in the same session, which later appeared on Howard's eponymous studio album.
+Howard was then given a seven-inch tape with the song on it, which she sent to Jimmy.

 Release and reception

 In November 1968, the song (now titled "My Son") was released as a single by Decca Records.
-It was issued on a 7" vinyl record format featuring Howard's cover of Bill Anderson's, "The Tip of My Fingers", on the B-side.
-In early 1969, the song became a major hit on the country charts in the United States.
-In the United States, "My Son" peaked at number 15 on the Billboard Hot Country Singles chart, becoming her fourth major hit on the Decca label.
+It was issued on a 7" vinyl record format featuring a cover of Bill Anderson's, "The Tip of My Fingers", on the B-side.
+"My Son" made its debut on the US Billboard Hot Country Songs chart on November 23, 1968.
+Spending 14 weeks there, it rose to the number 15 position on January 18, 1969.
+It ultimately became her sixth single to make the US country top 20.
 In Canada, "My Son" peaked at number 28 on the RPM Country Singles chart.
 It was Howard's final single as a solo artist to chart in Canada.
-The song was featured on Howard's seventh studio record, which was released in 1969.
-The album itself reached a peak of 25 on the Billboard Top Country Albums chart.
+The song was featured on Howard's seventh studio record, which was released in June 1969.
+Her performance of the song then received a nomination from the Grammy Awards in 1969, becoming one of two songs in her career to receive a nomination.

-Two weeks after the song's release to radio, Jimmy was killed in battle.
-After "My Son" became a hit, she received over 5,000 letters from veterans and their families.
+Howard's son was killed in battle two months following "My Son"'s release.
+After "My Son" became a commercial success, she received over 5,000 letters from veterans and their families.
 Since his death and the song's release, Howard has only been able to perform it on rare occasions.
 "And I still get so many requests for it, but I can't do that.
 I do it once in a great while only for a special thing like Veterans'[sic] Day", Howard said in 2015.
 Howard also has said that she is pleased with how "My Son" has been an inspiration for other military members and their families.